Darul Uloom Karachi: Establishment

-According to its booklet, Introducing Darul Uloom Karachi, this institution was founded by Muhammad Shafi Deobandi keeping in view the two objectives, the sole purpose of his life: "The first was to struggle for the implementation of the Shariah of Islam in Pakistan while the second objective was to establish a Darul Uloom at Karachi which was to be a befitting institution of higher Islamic learning in a metropolis.
+According to its booklet, Introducing Darul Uloom Karachi, this institution was founded by Mufti Muhammad Shafi keeping in view the two objectives, the sole purpose of his life: "The first was to struggle for the implementation of the Shariah of Islam in Pakistan while the second objective was to establish a Darul Uloom at Karachi which was to be a befitting institution of higher Islamic learning in a metropolis.
 The first two years were consumed in formulating the Objectives Resolution that now forms part of the Constitution of Pakistan and in striving for an Islamic constitution of the state.
 The struggle was lace with grave handicaps and the integral support needed in the effort was meager.
 But, the aim was so important that he remained preoccupied with it in a degree that nothing effective could be done to establish the projected Darul Uloom."
 At the time of the establishment of Pakistan, Karachi had two distinctions, on the one hand it was the capital of Pakistan and the city of millions of Muslims, but on the other hand it had no central institution which could take care of the religious needs of its enormous population.
 It was felt necessary to establish such an institution that could serve the religious requirements of the people at large.
-For this reason, in June 1951 Muhammad Shafi, established an Islamic Madrasa in old school building located at Nanak Wara.
+For this reason, in June 1951 Mufti Muhammad Shafi, established an Islamic Madrasa in old school building located at Nanak Wara.
 At the beginning he had only two teachers and a few students in this Madrasa.
 Anyhow, with the passage of time the students started arriving in from all over the provinces of Pakistan.
 In addition to that, students from India, Burma, Indonesia, Malaysia, Afghanistan, Iran, Turkey and other Islamic countries also started coming in this learning institution.
 From start, it was within a very short span of time that Darul Uloom Karachi has been turned into a fortified fortress of Faith in the Muslim world.
-It became the home of the seekers of the knowledge, bequeathed by the Prophet Mohammad, a virtual pivot for those who would carry the call of Islam universally.
+It became the home of the seekers of the knowledge, bequeathed by the Muhammad, a virtual pivot for those who would carry the call of Islam universally.
 Such was the rush of students that the fairly large school building became too small.
-A 56 acares plot of land located in Korangi, along with a two-storied building, cemented well and a diesel engine was donated to Darul Uloom by Ibrahim Dadabhoy of South Africa.
+A 56 acaras plot of land located in Korangi, along with a two-storied building, cemented well and a diesel engine was donated to Darul Uloom by Ibrahim Dadabhoy of South Africa.
 On this donated property, another concerned Muslim: Abdul-Latif Bawany spent a sum of one hundred thousand rupees personally and on behalf of his family as well as fifty eight thousand rupees collected from his friends.
 This helped to raise the necessary structures for the institution.
-According to March 17, 1957, this institution has been shifted to Korangi and in the old building there were departments of Hifz, Nazirah, Tajveed and Qiraat.
+According to 17 March 1957, this institution has been shifted to Korangi and in the old building there were departments of Hifz, Nazirah, Tajveed and Qiraat.
 At present Darul Uloom Karachi is a centre of learning and training in religious sciences.
 It had produced thousands of scholars, Hadith masters, Quran commentators, jurists, writers, judges and Fatwa authorities who have been serving in the way of Islam and carrying the message of Islamic ideology.